• Skip to primary navigation

 11. The Railway Museum (Saitama City)

-Take a JR train from Ueno to Omiya and than a shuttle to Tetsudo-Hakubutsukan.
+Take a JR train from Ueno to Omiya and then a shuttle to Tetsudo-Hakubutsukan.
 The journey takes about an hour.
 Note that the museum is closed every Tuesday.

 12. The Tokyo Tower